sunwxg/my_blog/content/post/Eudyptula-Challenge.md

 I took one year to finish this challenge.
 I'm number 84 to pass it.

-Now send email to atttend challenge, you will open the linux kernel programming door.
+Now send email and atttend challenge, you will open the linux kernel programming door.